 Arbitration

-- M v U (2020): advised a Cambodian real estate company in relation to a SIAC arbitration involving a claim in excess of USD 130m by a Korean investment trust seeking to enforce a contractual put option (sole counsel).
+- M v U (2020): Advised a Cambodian real estate company in relation to a SIAC arbitration involving a claim in excess of USD 130m by a Korean investment trust seeking to enforce a contractual put option (sole counsel).

 - Assisted in a Commercial Court application to enforce a Stockholm arbitral award worth in excess of £100 million against a European state, raising issues as to the impact of Slovak Republic v Achmea BV (Case C-284/16) in the light of Brexit.